If your hosting providers doesn’t support a scripted install then you can install WordPress manually.

 - Create a new user and give that user all privileges on that database.

-- Make a note of the database name, user name and password as they are used in the configuration file later.
+- Make a note of the database name, user name and password as they are used in later inthe WordPress configuration file wp_config.php..

 Note: Some of the steps may be automatically performed by the control panel.